Swedish Apple Cake

 When working with vanilla beans, simply use a sharp knife to slice open the pod the long way, then scrape the fragrant vanilla paste out of the pod with the end of the knife or a very small spoon.
 The paste is ready to use, and the pod itself can be used to infuse liquids.
 In this particular recipe, I just like using the paste, so I keep the pods and toss them into a container with about 3/4 cup of sugar and set it aside for a few weeks to make wonderful, fragrant vanilla sugar.

 On the downside, vanilla beans can be pricey (often ridiculously so).
-A fair bit of work goes into making vanilla, and it is something of a gourmet product, but it’s also overly marked-up in many cases.
-I’ve seen two pods selling for 12 dollars before, which is frankly ridiculous.
+A fair bit of work goes into making vanilla, and it is something of a gourmet product, but it's also overly marked-up in many cases.
+I've seen two pods selling for 12 dollars before, which is frankly ridiculous.
 But keep your eyes open, as more and more fair-trade companies are trying to make good vanilla pods accessible.
-I live in British Columbia, and I’ve been incredibly pleased with the vanilla pods produced sold by Victoria BC-based Level Ground Trading Company.
-They’re primarily interested in importing and wholesale, but they do have an online shop that sells 5 beans for 10 dollars.
-That’s pretty darned reasonable, but given even better deals are found in stores carrying their products – I bought 10 (TEN!)
+I live in British Columbia, and I've been incredibly pleased with the vanilla pods produced sold by Victoria BC-based Level Ground Trading Company.
+They're primarily interested in importing and wholesale, but they do have an online shop that sells 5 beans for 10 dollars (edit: crashing vanilla crops have spiked prices around the world, but LGT beans are still great and fairly priced).
+That's pretty darned reasonable, but given even better deals are found in stores carrying their products - I bought 10 (TEN!)
 Grade A, fair-trade, Vanilla pods for ten dollars.
 Seriously.
-The vanilla comes from small-scale, mixed-crop farmers in Uganda, and it’s an exceptional product.
+The vanilla comes from small-scale, mixed-crop farmers in Uganda, and it's an exceptional product.
 Level Ground products can be found at a variety of retail locations in BC, and the online shop has free shipping in on order over $60 in Canada and the USA, so check them out.
-It’s a great chance to really take your food to the next level while simultaneously supporting sustainable, responsible farming and business.
+It's a great chance to really take your food to the next level while simultaneously supporting sustainable, responsible farming and business.

 This recipe is part of a series highlighting the flavour and versatility of little-known and underappreciated apple varieties.